polydawn/repeatr/README.md

 repeatr run same_thing_in > same_thing_out
 ```

+[builds]⨯[containers]⨯[binary-transparency] = [Repeatr]

+Building software should be like `1 + 2 = 3` -- start with the same numbers,
+add 'em, and you should always get the same thing.

+Repeatr is applying the same theology to complex systems --- write down all the
+inputs precisely, do the same operation, and always get the same thing!

+Alternately, you could joke that Repeatr is:
-Clean sandboxes, made with free-range locally-sourced perfectly manicured sand.
+Clean sandboxes, made with free-range locally-sourced perfectly manicured sand --

-Half joking, also for reals: repeatr gives you sandboxes where there's an audit trail for every grain of sand in your environment, detailing where it came from and how it was formed.
+We provide an audit trail for every grain of sand in your environment,
+detailing where it came from and how it was formed.
+With Repeatr, you can be confident you have the absolute highest quality software (Er, sand)
+sourced directly from the producers.